 A political scientist, Almut started her professional career at the Centre for Applied Policy Research (CAP) at the LMU University of Munich (1999-2008).
 From there she moved to London, focusing on EU-Middle East relations, and starting up her own online foreign policy brief on Germany, entitled the ‚Berlin Brief‘ (2008-2010).
 Between 2010 and 2015 she headed the Europe Programme at the German Council on Foreign Relations (DGAP) in Berlin.
 In 2015 she moved on to become the head of the Berlin office of the European Council on Foreign Relations.

-Almut, fluent in English, French and German, has published widely on European affairs, foreign and security policy with academic fellowships taking her to Renmin University in Beijing, the Al Ahram Center for Political and Security Studies in Cairo and the American Institute for Contemporary German Studies in Washington DC, where she remains a non-resident fellow.
-Almut’s civilian commitments extend to being a board member of Women in International Security as well as a member of the 14th Advisory Board on Internal Leadership (Innere Führung) of the German Federal Ministry of Defence.
+Almut, fluent in English, French and German, has published widely on European affairs and foreign and security policy and is travelling regularly in and beyond Europe.
+Over the years, research fellowships have taken her to Renmin University in Beijing, the Al Ahram Center for Political and Security Studies in Cairo, and the American Institute for Contemporary German Studies in Washington D.C., where she has been a non-resident fellow since 2008.